-Item Land use Description and examples 5 Commercial class 1 Shops, offices, consulting rooms and the like 6 Primary production Agriculture, including horticulture and intensive animal keeping Commercial class 2 Petrol stations, dry cleaners warehouses and other commercial uses (other than Commercial class 1) 7 Industrial Light, service, general or special industry
+Item Land use Description and examples 6 Primary production Farming, horticulture and intensive animal husbandry Commercial class 2 Petrol stations, dry cleaners warehouses and other commercial uses (other than Commercial class 1) 7 Industrial Light, service, general or special industry

-- (5) The following qualifications apply in relation to Table 1: - the land use sensitivity classification for a mixed or multi-use proposal will be taken to be that of the most sensitive use of the uses to which the proposed development relates; - (b) if the land use changes from a use represented in an item in the table to another use represented within the same item (for example from tourist accommodation to a hospital: both uses falling within item 4), the change of use will not be taken to constitute a change to a more sensitive use; - (c) if the proposed or previous land use is not represented in the land use sensitivity hierarchy, the use closest in nature to the use specified in the hierarchy should be considered; - (d) in circumstances where there is no current land use, the proposed use will be taken to be a more sensitive use, other than where: - (i) the immediate previous use was for a residential purpose; or - (ii) the relevant allotment was lawfully created for a residential purpose; or - (iii) the proposed use is industrial.
+- (5) The following qualifications apply in relation to Table 1: - (a) the land use sensitivity classification for a mixed or multi-use proposal will be taken to be that of the most sensitive use of the uses to which the proposed development relates; - (b) if the land use changes from a use represented in an item in Table 1 to another use represented within the same item (for example from tourist accommodation to a hospital: both uses falling within item 4), the change of use will not be taken to constitute a change to a more sensitive use; - (c) if the proposed or previous land use is not represented in the land use sensitivity hierarchy, the use closest in nature to the use specified in the hierarchy should be considered; - (d) in circumstances where there is no current land use, the proposed use will be taken to be a more sensitive use, other than where: - (i) the immediate previous use was for a residential purpose; or - (ii) the relevant allotment was lawfully created for a residential purpose and has not been used for any other purpose since that time; or - (iii) the proposed use is industrial. - (e) if the proposed change in use is within an existing and/or approved building, the proposed use is to not to be regarded as a more sensitive use other than where: - (i) the existing use falls within Item 6 or 7 of Table 1; and - (ii) the proposed use includes a sensitive use at a building level that is at or below ground level. - (f) if the proposed change in use is the commencement of an additional use, where the existing use is represented in item 6 of Table 1 and is a "farming" use only (and that use is continuing), and the proposed use is represented in item 1 of Table 1 and is a "domestic residential" use only, the proposed use is not to be regarded as a more sensitive use where the proposed use involves the construction of a building on the land to be used for residential purposes; - (g) unless stated to the contrary, a land use set out in Table 1, or determined in accordance with this clause, will be taken to include a use which is ancillary and subordinate to that use.